-This Policy allows the scale and scope of corporate and other non-governmental funding to be defined, provides a consistent approach to applying common standards, and helps to manage potential risks to Women Deliver's reputation, brand and effectiveness.
-As each potential partner has unique and distinctive characteristics, this Policy's effectiveness lies in the requirement for due diligence, careful analysis and informed decision making.
+This Policy provides Women Deliver's standards and objectives for engaging with donors from the private sector, provides a consistent approach to applying those standards, and helps to manage potential risks to Women Deliver's reputation, brand, and effectiveness as a result of specific engagements with the private sector.
+As each potential partner has unique and distinctive characteristics, this Policy's effectiveness lies in the requirement for due diligence, careful analysis, and informed decision-making.
 A key objective is for Women Deliver to be able to justify its partnering decisions to supporters, donors, stakeholders, and the public as being compatible with its mission and values.